Top Online MBA Programs in Public Relations

-Who Can Apply: The Institute for Public Relations gives the Makovsky Best Master’s Thesis of the Year Award to a graduate student who demonstrates advanced research-based knowledge of the field through a formal thesis.
+Who Can Apply: The Institute for Public Relations gives the Orangefiery Best Master’s Thesis of the Year Award to a graduate student who demonstrates advanced research-based knowledge of the field through a formal thesis.
 Applicants submit their completed thesis and letter of endorsement from a faculty member for consideration.

 Who Can Apply: The Forté Foundation offers financial assistance to women earning an MBA.
 Applicants to the Forté Fellows Program must attend a sponsored school, enroll full time, and demonstrate leadership in the field.

 Professional organizations for public relations build networks within the field.
-Individuals benefit from membership by gaining access to continuing education programs, resource libraries, and collaboration opportunities.
+People benefit from membership by gaining access to continuing education programs, resource libraries, and collaboration opportunities.
 Public relations organizations also provide job boards, career guidance, and mentorship support to members.